twbs/bootstrap/site/content/docs/5.2/components/dropdowns.md

 ## Examples

 Wrap the dropdown's toggle (your button or link) and the dropdown menu within `.dropdown`, or another element that declares `position: relative;`.
-Dropdowns can be triggered from `<a>` or `<button>` elements to better fit your potential needs.
+Ideally, you should use a `<button>` element as the dropdown trigger, but the plugin will work with `<a>` elements as well.
 The examples shown here use semantic `<ul>` elements where appropriate, but custom markup is supported.

 ### Single button

 Any single `.btn` can be turned into a dropdown toggle with some markup changes.
-Here's how you can put them to work with either `<button>` elements:
+Here's how you can put them to work with `<button>` elements:

 {{< example >}}
 <div class="dropdown">